Managing App Gateway

 2 minute read

-A Gateway describes how traffic can be translated to Services within the cluster.
-That is, it defines a request for a way to translate traffic from somewhere that does not know about Kubernetes to somewhere that does.
-For example, traffic sent to a Kubernetes Service by a cloud load balancer, an in-cluster proxy, or an external hardware load balancer.
+A Gateway describes how traffic can be translated to services within the cluster.
+It defines a request for a way to translate traffic from outside the cluster to Kubernetes services.
+For example, traffic sent to a Kubernetes service by a cloud load balancer, an in-cluster proxy, or an external hardware load balancer.
 While many use cases have client traffic originating “outside” the cluster, this is not a requirement.

-Gateway is a way of exposing services externally, which generates an external IP address to connect route and service.
-After deploy, the gateway has been created.
+A gateway is a way of exposing services externally, which generates an external IP address to connect routes and services.
+After deployment, the gateway is automatically created.

 python-getting-started tcp-80-0 80 HTTP 101.65.132.51

-You can also add a port in this gateway or create a one.
+You can also add a port to this gateway or create a new one:

 Adding gateway python-getting-started to python-getting-started... done

-Service is a way of exposing services internally, creating a service generates an internal DNS that can access ptype
+A service is a way of exposing services internally, creating a service generates an internal DNS that can access process types.
+The web process type is created automatically; for other types, you should add them as needed.

 List the services: